 Hiking in Colombia’s Cocora Valley by Salento

-Horseback riding, visiting a coffee farm, mountain biking….the options are endless in this beautiful region of Colombia.
-I would spend AT LEAST 2-3 days here, & more if you love nature & coffee.
-For more articles on Colombia, read about solo female travel in Medellin ~ or check out this photo gallery of beachy Cartagena.
+Horseback riding, visiting a coffee farm, mountain biking….options abound in this beautiful region of Colombia.
+I’d spend AT LEAST 2-3 days here ~ more if you love nature & coffee.

 Read Next: Ultimate Girl’s Guide to Bogota, Colombia